-• Queried regarding the explanation on the reversal of revaluation surplus on assets of Baht 1,160 million shown in the Statement of Comprehensive Income.
+Queried regarding the explanation on the reversal of revaluation surplus on assets of Baht 1,160 million shown in the Statement of Comprehensive Income.

 Response: Mr. Kuan Chiet, Senior Assistant Vice President - Finance & Administration, explained that in the Company's Statement of Financial Position, the item "Property, Plant and Equipment" saw a decrease of Baht 1.5 billion due to the reduction in land value arising from the revaluation exercise performed in 2013.
 It should be noted that it is the Company's policy to carry out a revaluation every 3 years.
 In the previous valuation the appraiser valued all the undeveloped land (gardens and lagoons) adjacent to each of the hotels as part of the respective hotel and this resulted in a higher land valuation.
-However, after the sale of Dusit Thani Laguna Phuket Hotel and Laguna Beach Resort, the same undeveloped land adjacent to each of the hotel for valuation purposes, thus resulting in the reduced land valuation.
+However, after the sale of Dusit Thani Laguna Phuket Hotel and Laguna Beach Resort, the same undeveloped land adjacent to each of the hotels were valued separately from the hotels and are not considered a part of the hotel for valuation purposes, thus resulting in the reduced land valuation.
 Mr. Kuan Chiet also emphasized that this reduction in valuation did not impact the Company's profit & loss in anyway.